A bit about non-obviousness and theories

 Notes

 [2] The piece by Vrba and Eldredge, 1984 is part of the paleo debate of the 1970s and 1980s.
 They use very general abstract language, following on early authors such as Oster and Alberch.
 They refer to biases in the introduction (or production) and sorting (reproductive sorting, to include selection or drift), making a neat dichotomy that they apply at each level of a hierarchy.
 So, clearly, they see this as a fundamental kind of causation that can be extrapolated to a hierarchy.
-The strange thing about the argument is the implicit assumption that biases in the introduction of variation are a kind of causation already recognized at the population level, which is not correct.
+One strange thing about the argument is the implicit assumption that biases in the introduction of variation are a kind of causation already recognized at the population level, which is not correct.
 So, the argument is not situated properly.
-And, because it includes no demonstration, one could not be sure (in 1984) whether the theory would actually work or not.
+And, because it includes no demonstration, one could not be sure (in 1984) that the theory would actually work.
+And, because it has no demonstration, and because of the way it refers to prior art, we can’t be sure that references to “introduction” or “production” are references to the population-genetic operator that is coincidentally called “introduction” in the theory of arrival biases.
+In fact, it seems quite certain that Vrba and Eldgredge could not have had a clear conception of the introduction process, because even the population geneticists of the time did not have a clear conception.

 [3] King 1971 presents a verbal argument with a concrete example that is the closest thing I have seen to an earlier statement of the theory of Yampolsky and Stoltzfus (2001).
 First, he clearly means for this idea to be general.
 That is the significance of the diagram with the arrows coming out from a point in a blank space, with some pointing up (beneficial), some laterally (neutral), and many down (deleterious).
 I have used diagrams like that myself.
-So, he is clearly aiming for generality.
 But he has almost nothing to say on where the biases come from.
 His motivating example is the genetic code but he does not cite any other example.
-He does not reference prior art and does not explain how his theory is different.
+He does not reference prior art of Haldane and Fisher and does not explain how his theory is different.
 He does not offer proof of principle other than the verbal model.
-So, a reader would have to question whether this idea would be consistent with pop gen.

 [4] I have seen this kind of reaction many times.
 Saying that chance affects evolution is a familiar thing.
 Evolutionary biologists are accustomed to a dichotomy of selection (or necessity) and chance, and it is familiar to invoke “chance” as if it were a cause.
 But it is not familiar in evolutionary biology to refer to generative processes as evolutionary causes that impose biases on the course of evolution.
 As of today, there is no language for this that is acceptable to traditionalists.
-So, when traditional thinkers are confronted with the theory of Yampolsky and Stoltzfus (2001), they often translate this into a familiar selection-vs-chance dichotomy and say that this is a theory about how “chance” affects evolution, or refer to “contingency.”
+So, when traditional thinkers are confronted with the theory of Yampolsky and Stoltzfus (2001), they often translate this into a familiar selection-vs-chance dichotomy and say that the theory of arrival biases is a theory about how “chance” affects evolution, or they link this to “contingency.”
+But the theory of arrival biases is not a theory about how chance and contingency affect evolution.
+It is a theory about how arrival biases affect evolution.